LittleGreenViper/LGV_TZ_Lookup/README.md

 ## Implementation

 ### Initial Installation
-Once you have a server available, install the contents of the [`src` subdirectory](https://github.com/LittleGreenViper/LGV_TZ_Lookup/tree/main/src) in a place of your choosing, accessible via HTTP.
+Once you have a server available, install the contents of the [`src` subdirectory](https://github.com/LittleGreenViper/LGV_TZ_Lookup/tree/main/src) into a place of your choosing, accessible via HTTP.
 You should have a URI that points to the [`index.php` file](https://github.com/LittleGreenViper/LGV_TZ_Lookup/blob/main/src/index.php) in the [`src` directory](https://github.com/LittleGreenViper/LGV_TZ_Lookup/tree/main/src).

 ### Database Setup
 You will need to set up a MySQL database, with a user with basic full permissions.